-Prof. Marios Papadopoulos is the academic neurosurgeon at St. George’s.
-He is also the Head of the Neurosciences Centre within St. George’s University of London.
+Prof. Marios Papadopoulos is an academic neurosurgeon and Dr. Samira Saadoun is a Senior Lecturer in Neuroscience at St. George’s.
 There are several research fellows and graduate students in the department.

 Current research projects include:

 Novel monitoring to optimize the early management of patients with severe spinal cord injury